-Review of the COVID-19 data from the previous week across the Borough shows that the highest number of cases are within age groups 25-34 followed by 45-54.
-The wards most affected are:
+Review of the COVID-19 data from the previous week across the Borough shows a slight increase in cases.
+The wards affected are:

 - SKELMERSDALE SOUTH

 Please remember to take the vaccine when you are offered it, and encourage others to as well.
 Residents aged 32 and above can now book their vaccine.

 Remember that some people are more vulnerable than others to being seriously ill from COVID-19.
 Minimise how many people you’re in close contact with, and for how long.
 Wash your hands and clean surfaces regularly to remove virus particles.

 Still meet outside when possible.
 If you do meet inside, make sure the space is well ventilated – open windows and doors.